0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ## Confirm that your BYOC endpoints are working

-Having working rest endpoints for BYOC chains is important for each and every block producing node.
-Having invalid BYOC rest endpoints will cause failure for oracle nodes.
-If two nodes in the same deposit or withdrawal oracle has problems with an endpoint it will disrupt the bridge.
+Nodes must have working BYOC REST endpoints to participate in oracle service.

+!!!
+Warning "Bad or outdated endpoints cause serious problems"

+    - Can make your price oracle node start a wrongful dispute causing slashing
+    - Two nodes with bad endpoints in a deposit or withdrawal oracle will crash the bridge

 Check if your BYOC endpoints for other chains in config.json are working: